sciris/sciris/README.md

 #### Initial Build of the Client

-After cloning or pulling this repo, use following steps start up the do the initial build of the app:
+After cloning or pulling this repo, use the following steps to do the initial build of the app:
 * `cd user_interface`
 * `npm install` builds the Node modules the app uses.
 This step can take